notofonts/noto-docs/src/miniarticles/NotoSansThaiUI.md

 # Noto Sans Thai UI

-Noto Sans Thai UI is an unmodulated (“sans serif”) design in the more modern, loopless variant of the Thai script, suitable for app and website user interfaces in the Thai script.
+Noto Sans Thai UI is an unmodulated (“sans serif”) design in the more modern, loopless variant of the Southeast Asian _Thai_ script, suitable for app and website user interfaces in the Thai script.

 Noto Sans Thai UI has multiple weights and widths, contains 140 glyphs, 6 OpenType features, and supports 101 characters from the Unicode block Thai.